Arts Management (MAM)

 Hands-On Experience

-You’ll take on a leadership role in one of several practicum courses.
+Take on leadership roles in one of several practicum courses.
 These courses give you opportunities to launch real-world projects.
 Our student-run record labels sign artists and promote their work, and our gallery management practicum launches exhibitions and programming in downtown Chicago.
 We also offer practicum courses that allow you to manage a nightclub, plan and execute events, and manage design and marketing projects for actual clients.

 All practicum courses are taught by faculty members who have extensive experience in their fields.
 For example, the hip-hop label course is run by one of Chicago’s leading label owners, and the curatorial practicum is led by a professional with a years-long background in the New York and Chicago art communities.